 One last thing to remember is that you need a passport to get across the border and don’t forget your boat papers.
 Google up Canadian customs regulations and check out some of the websites that are listed that will inform you on regulations concerning tobacco and alcohol and other important information.
 You might need do purchase a fishing license before getting to the resort too, since a lot of resorts don’t sell licenses any more.

-Being prepared makes for a much better trip, don’t forget a rain suit, enough clothes for every weather condition, bug spray, sun block, filet knife, ziplock bags, camera and shore lunch kit.
+Being prepared makes for a much better trip, don’t forget a rain suit, enough clothes for every weather condition, bug spray, sun block, filet knife, ziplock bags, fishing lures and shore lunch kit.
 Some resorts don’t include towels, bed linens, toilet paper, dish soap or a radio, so think about everything you might need for the kitchen, bathroom and bedroom that might not be included with your cabin.